Pompano Beach, FL 33069

 Our inpatient treatment provides clients with the resources and guidance necessary for lasting change by offering therapy, medication, support groups, and recreational activities within a safe, therapeutic environment.
 Additionally, we provide aftercare once the client has been discharged from our inpatient program.
 This may include continued counseling, medication management, and other services to help clients maintain their mental health and well-being.

-The Retreat of Broward offers the following evidence-based therapies at our inpatient mental health program in Fort Lauderdale, FL.
+The Retreat of Broward offers evidence-based therapies at our inpatient mental health program in Pompano Beach, FL.

 Individual Therapy

 Individual therapy is an essential component of inpatient mental health treatment.
-During therapy, clients have the opportunity to focus on their thoughts, feelings, and behaviors with the guidance of a professional mental health therapist.
-The goal of this therapy is to help clients identify their challenges and develop strategies to address them.
+During therapy, clients can focus on their thoughts, feelings, and behaviors with the guidance of a professional mental health therapist.
+This therapy aims to help clients identify their challenges and develop strategies to address them.
 During individual therapy sessions, the therapist and client work together to assess the client’s current situation and create a plan for treatment that will support their progress toward their recovery goals.

 Cognitive-behavioral therapy (CBT) is a type of therapy that is often used during inpatient mental health treatment.
-This form of therapy helps individuals to identify and manage unhealthy thinking patterns, as well as develop healthier behavioral strategies.
-Using CBT, clients learn how to identify and modify their negative thoughts, as well as create more positive, effective behavior patterns.
-By working through all of these components, clients can better manage their emotions, understand their triggers, and ultimately lead healthier lives.
+This form of therapy helps individuals identify and manage unhealthy thinking patterns and develop healthier behavioral strategies.
+Using CBT, clients learn how to identify and modify their negative thoughts and create more positive, effective behavior patterns.
+By working through these components, clients can better manage their emotions, understand their triggers, and ultimately lead healthier lives.

 Dialectical Behavior Therapy (DBT)

 Dialectical Behavior Therapy (DBT) is a psychotherapeutic treatment used during inpatient mental health treatment to help individuals cope with intense emotions and self-destructive behaviors.
-DBT focuses on helping individuals gain skills for navigating difficult situations, improving communication, and developing healthier coping mechanisms.
-It is highly effective in reducing symptoms of emotional distress, improving interpersonal relationships, and helping people develop a better understanding of their emotions and behaviors.
+DBT focuses on assisting individuals to gain skills for navigating difficult situations, improving communication, and developing healthier coping mechanisms.
+It is highly effective in reducing symptoms of emotional distress, enhancing interpersonal relationships, and helping people better understand their emotions and behaviors.

 Group Therapy

 In addition to individual therapy and medication, our inpatient program includes support groups for those living with mental health disorders.
-These groups provide a space for members to share their experiences and learn from one another.
+These groups allow members to share their experiences and learn from one another.
 By connecting with others who understand what they are going through, individuals gain insight into their struggles and find strength in the collective wisdom of their peers.
-Moreover, support groups provide an opportunity for members to practice positive coping skills under the guidance of a trained facilitator.
+Moreover, support groups allow members to practice positive coping skills under the guidance of a trained facilitator.

-Group therapy and Inpatient mental health treatment in Fort Lauderdale through the Retreat of Broward.
+Group therapy at our inpatient mental health facility in pompano beach through the Retreat of Broward.

 Family Counseling

-Family counseling can be an important part of inpatient mental health treatment.
-This strategy allows family members to come together and discuss the client’s needs, worries, and concerns, as well as ways to support each other.
+Family counseling can be an essential part of inpatient mental health treatment.
+This strategy allows family members to come together and discuss the client’s needs, worries, concerns, and ways to support each other.
 Family counseling helps families better understand their loved one’s mental health condition.
 Therefore, they have more appropriate expectations and provide better support.
-It also helps family members learn how to cope with their own emotions, as well as develop better communication skills and problem-solving abilities.
+It also allows family members to learn how to cope with their emotions and develop better communication skills and problem-solving abilities.

-Inpatient Mental Health Treatment in Fort Lauderdale, FL
+Inpatient Mental Health Facility in Pompano Beach, FL

 At The Retreat of Broward, we are committed to providing highly effective inpatient mental health treatment for our clients.
-We offer a safe, supportive environment with the necessary services and amenities for a successful recovery.
-We understand that living with a mental health disorder can be difficult and we are here to provide the understanding and support you or your loved one need.
+That’s why we offer an inpatient mental health retreat, a serene haven where individuals can find solace, support, and transformative healing.
+We understand that living with a mental health disorder can be difficult, and we are here to provide the understanding and support you or your loved one need.
 Our compassionate team of professionals will help you explore your feelings, learn new coping skills, and develop healthy strategies for managing stress.
 We want our clients to find joy in life again and feel empowered to take control of their lives.
-We are here to ensure that each client receives the highest quality care so they can move forward in life with confidence.
+We are here to ensure that each client receives the highest quality care so they can confidently move forward in life.

-Contact us today to learn more about our inpatient mental health program in Fort Lauderdale, FL.
+Contact us today to learn more about our inpatient mental health facility in Pompano Beach, FL.

 Call Now Button